 - Learn the fundamentals of mixing.
 Modern digital consoles can do a lot but if the operator doesn’t understand the basics of building a mix or setting the gain structure, they can’t create a good mix.

 - Work outside the sound booth.
 The last step in audio production is mixing.
 A ton of important steps happen before, such as microphone selection and setup and learning the songs which will be performed.
 And of course, communication with the musicians and those in charge.
 In the church, that’s the musicians, worship leader, and pastor.

 - Work smarter.
 Know what to do and when to do it.
 For example, you can turn the EQ controls randomly and stop when it sounds good.
 Or, you can reach for the right control the first time.

 If you want to be a great church sound tech then I’ve got great articles and in-depth guides for you.
 I even have a…I’ll get to that soon enough.
 For now, let’s look at:

 1. The Blog

-The Behind the Mixer blog has been going for over 8 years so there’s a wealth of information available.
-My posts focus on technical aspects such as microphone properties and how to mix vocals.
-I also cover the non-tech side such as dealing with difficult musicians.
+BehindtheMixer.com has been going since 2006, so there’s a wealth of information available.
+Articles focus on technical aspects, such as microphone properties and how to mix vocals, as well as non-tech stuff, such as dealing with difficult musicians.

 New posts come up a few times a month and I tend to write at length to really cover a topic.